ghik/kubernetes-the-harder-way/docs/07_Spinning_up_Worker_Nodes.md

 `kube-proxy` refuses to run on a non-registered node, so we are forced to turn control plane nodes into fully-configured worker-like nodes with `kubelet` and container runtime.

-Having said that, we still don't want to run any actual workloads on control plane nodes.
+Having said that, we want to avoid running any actual workloads on control plane nodes.
 Fortunately, Kubernetes has [mechanisms](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for excluding nodes from regular pod scheduling, and we'll take advantage of that.